Junha0Zhang/junha0Zhang.github.io/_projects/2_project.md

     This image can also have a caption.
 It's like magic.
 </div>

-Another solution, which is getting more interesting, is using machine/deep learning to segment the skull from MRI.
+Another solution, which is getting interesting, is using machine/deep learning to segment the skull from MRI.
 In this project, I calculate a feature-descripting vector (descriptor) for each voxel (3D pixel) of the images based on the (pre-registered) location and neighbor intensities.
 By training present paired MRI-CT dataset with support vector machine, we optimize the weights that classify each voxel as skull or non-skull.
 This method works well with limited number of training data, which is true for paired MRI-CT.
 Another possible solution is directly using 3D U-net to segment the skull, which needs to be investigated further.

 <div class="row justify-content-sm-center">